-By Susan Dudley, PhD
+Susan Dudley, PhD & Isabel Platt

 Modern medicine offers amazing treatments against a wide range of diseases.
-Today, people can overcome and survive health conditions that would have proven fatal only a few decades ago.
+Today, people can overcome and survive health conditions that would have been fatal only a few decades ago.
 Nevertheless, most of us would agree that preventing disease – and not getting sick in the first place – is still far better than having to undergo those treatments.

 Disease is more likely to develop under certain circumstances.
 To the extent that we can control those circumstances, we have a better chance of staying healthy.
 And it turns out that this isn’t always as complicated as most people assume.

 Following just seven simple principles can make a big difference in helping us maintain our overall health and lowering the probability of developing many of the diseases that are most debilitating and dreaded, like cancer, heart and lung diseases, stroke, and diabetes.